jasserabdou/Orcale-DB-Assignment/README.md

-# Orcale-DB-Assignment
+# Oracle-DB-Assignment

-This Assignment was given by the University of Hertfordshire and it was about solving database questions using Oracle software and SQL.
+## This Assignment was given by the University of Hertfordshire and it was about solving database questions using Oracle software and SQL.